garrandall/popular-music-data/tracks/don-t-stop-trying-rodway.md

   start_date: '1983-01-08'
 ---
-Well I don't know if it’s right or if it's wrong, but I don't care about it anyway I’ve been wondering if you're chasing all the rainbows that I'm making but I'm not sure See this one-way love affair's OK, but I don't think it's here to stay it's not natural First it’s one thing then another, baby make me run for cover you don’t want to stop You don't want to give up
+Well I don't know if it’s right or if it's wrong, but I don't care about it anyway I 've been wondering if you're chasing all the rainbows that I'm making but I'm not sure See this one-way love affair's OK, but I don't think it's here to stay it's not natural First it 's one thing then another, baby make me run for cover you don 't want to stop You don't want to give up

 Baby
-Don’t stop trying
+Don 't stop trying
 Don't stop trying
 Don't come crying
 You better keep away every night and day
 Don't stop trying
-Don’t stop trying
+Don 't stop trying
 Don't come crying
 You better keep away every night and day
 Baby